vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Mahmúd replied: ‘I know this, but I desire that on the day of resurrection I should be summoned with the words, ‘Where is that Mahmúd who broke the greatest of the heathen idols?’ rather than by these: ‘Where is that Mahmúd who sold the greatest of the idols to the infidels for gold?’
 17

 A dreadful slaughter followed at the gate of the temple.
 Band after band of the defenders entered the temple to Somnát, and with their hands clasped round their necks, wept and passionately entreated him.
-Then again they issued forth to fight until they were slain, and but few were left alive. \[. . . \] This temple of Somnát was built upon fifty-six pillars of teak wood covered with leaḍ The idol itself was in a chamber̥ \[Mahmúd\] seized it, part of it he burnt, and part of it he carried away with him to Ghazn´ı, where he made it a step at the entrance of the Jámi --masjiḍ
+Then again they issued forth to fight until they were slain, and but few were left alive. \[. . . \] This temple of Somnát was built upon fifty-six pillars of teak wood covered with leaḍ The idol itself was in a chamber̥ \[Mahmúd\] seized it, part of it he burnt, and part of it he carried away with him to Ghazńı, where he made it a step at the entrance of the Jámi --masjiḍ

 The worth of what was found in the temple exceeded two millions of dinars, all of which was takeṇ The number of slain exceeded fifty thousanḍ 18